raemsli/NetconfXMLExporter/README.md

 ## Limitations
 Here are some Limitations listed for the Functions:

 #### Function to_xml
-- The Pydantic Model needs to have the same Structure and Tags as the Netconf
+- The Pydantic Model needs to have the same Structure as the Cisco Switch needs
--
+- Namespace of the Cisco Switch are often not the same as in the YANG Model listed